Karen Burke, Chair

 Zone 1/Term expires: 2019

-Rosemary Baker-Monaghan was appointed to the College Board in October 2000 and is currently serving her third elected 4 year term.
+Rosemary Baker-Monaghan was appointed to the Clatsop Community College Board in October 2000 and is currently serving her third elected four-year term.
 Rosemary and her husband Daniel Monaghan moved to Seaside in 1987.
 She is a graduate of Washington State University with a Bachelors of Science degree in Forest Management and a Masters of Adult and Continuing Education.
 Rosemary is the Executive Director of the Liberty Theater, board member of CEDR, the Lewis and Clark National Park Association and chair of the Lower Columbia Tourism Committee.
 Rosemary served 12 years in public office from 1991 - 2003 with the City of Seaside, 4 1/2 years on the Planning Commission, 4 years on the City Council, and 4 years as Mayor.